 Because extensions are typically visual layers on top of your existing data, you can simply disable these extensions to go back to editing your data using plain means.
-For example, if you were using the Advanced Markdown Editor to edit a note, this editor will enter a read-only state when your subscription expires.
+For example, if you were using Markdown Pro to edit a note, this editor will enter a read-only state when your subscription expires.
 You can then simply choose the Plain Editor to edit your note as usual.

 What about two-factor authentication?

 As a courtesy, we keep two-factor authentication enabled for accounts even after their subscription expires, so long as a refund is not requested.

 - How do I manage/modify my Extended subscription?

 - How do I add more time to my Extended subscription?